rtm0/vm-util/pt-index/docs/perf.md

 and all time ranges:

 ```
-BenchmarkSearch/.*/CurrPt/VariousMetrics/.*
+BenchmarkSearch/.*/CurrPt/VariousSeries/.*
 BenchmarkSearch/.*/PtOnly/VariousTimeRange/.*
 ```

-There can be many combinations and in order to make sense of these results, let's focus on the use cases that users will be facing after releasing the pt-index (see above).
+There can be many combinations and in order to make sense of these results, let's focus on the use cases that users will be facing after the `pt-index` is released (see above).

-For each use case, we will run benchmarks that measures the performance of queries for different numbers of unique timeseries and different time ranges.
+For each use case, we will run benchmarks that measure the performance of queries for different numbers of unique timeseries and different time ranges.
 Then, we will compare them.